 I wish I had started my own blog a long time ago.
 I’ve spent a number of years looking after other people’s blogs whilst thinking I really wanted to do the same.
 But, at the time, I didn’t have the guts to give up my day job.

-My biggest blogging mistake was not starting my blog long, long ago, and it is a mistake that makes the other slip-ups I made starting out insignificant by comparison.
+My biggest blogging mistake was not starting my blog long, long ago, and it is a mistake that makes the other slip-ups I made insignificant by comparison.